2002Bishwajeet/Dino-Thunder/CONTRIBUTING.md

 ├─ sfml-window-d-2.dll # DLL Files
 ```

-### The Monolithic Part

-Appwrite's main API container is designed as a monolithic app.
-This is a decision we made to allow us to develop the project faster while still being a very small team.

-Although the Appwrite API is a monolithic app, it has a very clear separation of concern as each internal service or worker is separated by its container, which will allow us as we grow to start breaking services for better maintenance and scalability.

-### The Microservice Part

-Each container in Appwrite is a microservice on its own.
-Each service is an independent process that can scale without regard to any of the other services.

-Currently, all of the Appwrite microservices are intended to communicate using the TCP protocol over a private network.
-You should be aware to not expose any of the services to the public-facing network, besides the public port 80 and 443, who, by default, are used to expose the Appwrite HTTP API.

-## Ports

-Appwrite dev version uses ports 80 and 443 as an entry point to the Appwrite API and console.
-We also expose multiple ports in the range of 9500-9504 for debugging some of the Appwrite containers on dev mode.
-If you have any conflicts with the ports running on your system, you can easily replace them by editing Appwrite's docker-compose.yml file and executing `docker-compose up -d` command.

 ## Technology Stack

 To start helping us to improve the Dino Thunder by submitting code, prior knowledge of Dino Thunder technology stack can help you with getting started.